I think we'll probably start with soundbites two and three and just go in order from there.

 Now, Judge Roberts may be clear on bombing abortion clinics, folks.

-He may have passed that test.
+He may have passed that test, but he hates Jews.

-As a Reagan White House lawyer, John Roberts urged the administration to dodge a proposal from the family of Raoul Wallenberg to pressure the Soviets what they knew about the Swedish diplomats' disappearance at the end of World War II.
+As a Reagan White House lawyer, John Roberts urged the administration to dodge a proposal from the family of Raoul Wallenberg to pressure the Soviets on what they knew about the Swedish diplomats' disappearance at the end of World War II.

 At the time, some believe that Wallenberg, an honorary U.S. citizen, was languishing in a Soviet prison.

-The Soviet said he died in 1947.
+The Soviets said he died in 1947.

 President Reagan previously had called on the Soviets to account for Wallenberg, who is credited with saving tens of thousands of Hungarian Jews from Hitler's death camps.